jobovy/galpy/doc/source/reference/potential.rst

    RZToplanarPotential <potential2dRZtoplanar.rst>

-In addition, a two-dimensional bar potential and a spiral potential is included
+In addition, a two-dimensional bar potential and a two spiral potentials are included

 .. toctree::
    :maxdepth: 2

    potentialdehnenbar.rst
    potentialsteadylogspiral.rst
+   potentialtransientlogspiral.rst